 Historical agreement information for the past 10 years is available here.
 If you require information prior to 2009, please submit a request to qirc.registry [at] qirc.qld.gov.au

-We are unable to tell you which agreement you are covered by.
-To find out which agreement you are covered by you may wish to contact Information Services, Office of Industrial Relations on phone 3406 9999 or alternatively the human resource division of your employer.
+The Industrial Registry is unable to advise you as to which agreement covers your employment.
+To find out which agreement applies to your employment, you may wish to contact Information Services, Office of Industrial Relations on phone 07 3406 9999 or alternatively the human resource division (or equivalent) of your employer.

-Generally, agreements, in addition to the relevant award, will set out the:
+Generally, agreements, in addition to the relevant award, include the following information:

-- other topics specific to particular categories of employee or industry.
+- other topics specific to the particular employer.

 General principles agreed to by the parties to the agreement will also be written into the agreement.

-The Queensland Industrial Relations Commission (the Commission) certifies, or determines, agreements for people employed in the Queensland government public sector, local government, and certain statutory authorities or government owned corporations.
+The Commission certifies, or determines, agreements for people employed in the Queensland government public sector, local government, and certain statutory authorities or government owned corporations.

 Before the Commission certifies an agreement it must be satisfied that the parties agree with the content of the proposed agreement and that it is compliant with the Industrial Relations Act 2016.